xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 1. If everything performance wise breaks down: use and measure the last 3 options
 1. Use N+N query wisely.
 It doesn't have the same befinits like all the other `DataAccessModes` but it behaves linear, and can help calculate complicated business rules only once and avoid the N+1 problem.
 1. Everything is a tradeoff (implementation time, memory, cpu time, stale data)
-1. Use `DataView` or `InstantFeedbackView` in combination with `PersistentAlias` where ever you will need to do aggregation with larger amounts of data
+1. Use `DataView` or `InstantFeedbackView` in combination with `PersistentAlias` wherever you need to do aggregation with larger amounts of data
 1. `ServerMode`, `ServerView` and `InstantFeedback` will drive your `DBA` crazy, if used uncorrectly
 1. Aim for UX first and stay with `Client` mode as much as you can
 1. You really need good reasons for `CQRS`.
 It adds **loads** of performance, but increases complexity and maintainance a **lot**